M.A. Courses

 Description: A study of the primary religious, political, philosophical, journal, and creative writers in North America during the colonial period and the first years of independence

-ENGL 6499 Phonology of English
+INGL 6499 Phonology of English

 Credit hours: 3